Beloved Scully delights Dodgers, fans at Game 2

 For 67 years, Vin Scully provided the soundtrack to the Dodgers, first in Brooklyn and then in Los Angeles.

-He rarely called in for a reliever, though that changed Wednesday night in Game 2 of the World Series.
+He rarely called in for a reliever, though that happened Wednesday night in Game 2 of the World Series.

 Much to the delight of the crowd packing Dodger Stadium, Scully came out to throw the ceremonial first pitch.
 He carried a microphone in one hand and a baseball in the other, fitting for the announcer whose voice reverberated for years on transistor radios throughout Dodger Stadium.

 Scully went into a windup and stopped, feigning a rotator cuff injury.
 He said he would have to call to the dugout for relief.
 And who should come out?
-None other than Fernando Valenzuela, the Dodger great who now works as a Spanish language announcer for the team.
+None other than Fernando Valenzuela, the Dodger great who now works as a Spanish-language announcer for the team.

 Valenzuela went into his classic windup and threw the ball to a familiar target, Steve Yeager, who spent 14 years as catcher for the Dodgers.